fekle/gitlab-to-forgejo/README.md

 # GitLab to Forgejo migration tool

-This is a simple tool to quickly migrate all your GitLab organizations to Forgejo.
+This is a simple tool to quickly migrate all your GitLab organizations, users and projects to Forgejo.

 Currently, it supports migrating users, organizations (groups on GitLab), and repositories (projects on GitLab).